Mamoon794/employee-handbook/employee-handbook-app/src/app/api/routes.md

      - `chatID`: The ID of the chat to which the message will be added.
    - Body: Create a new message with the chatID and messageData:

-     ```plaintext
+     ```json
      {
-        "chatID": string,           // The ID of the chat
+       "chatID": "string", // The ID of the chat
        "messageData": [
          {
-          "content": string,        // The message text
+           "content": "string", // The message text
-          "isFromUser": boolean,    // Indicates if the message is from the user
+           "isFromUser": false, // Indicates if the message is from the user
-          "sources": [string]       // Optional array of cited sources
+           "sources": ["string"] // Optional array of cited sources
          }
        ]
      }
      ```

    - Response: Returns the created message object.